Northern Songs: Early history and foundation

 McCartney later explained that they signed all the contracts Epstein presented to them without reading them first, with Lennon adding, "We had complete faith in him [Epstein] when he was running us.
 To us, he was the expert".
-James offered George Martin shares as well, but he turned them down, saying it might well be unethical, because he worked for EMI.
 The money gathered by Northern Songs was channelled into a second company, Lenmac Enterprises, owned by Lennon and McCartney at 40% each and NEMS (North End Music Stores) at 20%.
 The company collected profits from the UK only.

 During 1965, to reduce the income tax burden, it was decided to make Northern Songs a public company.
 1,250,000 shares were traded on the London Stock Exchange, which were worth 17 pence each ($0.28), but were offered at 66 pence ($1.09) each.
 Although the trade was scoffed at by various financial institutions, it was expected that the application lists would not remain open for more than 60 seconds, which is exactly what happened, because the lists were oversubscribed.
 After the offer closed, Lennon and McCartney owned 15% each, worth £195,200 ($320,000), NEMS a 7.5% interest, and James and Silver (who served as Northern Songs' chairmen), controlling 37.5%, with Harrison and Starr sharing 1.6%.
 The remaining shares were owned by various financial institutions.
 At the same time, Lennon and McCartney renewed their previous three-year publishing contracts, binding them to Northern Songs until 1973.
 Harrison also signed with the company in 1965, for a period of three years.
 To protect his interests, James took out a life insurance policy of £500,000 on Lennon and McCartney.
 By the summer of 1966, 88 songs by Lennon and McCartney had been recorded and released, and there were 2,900 versions by different artists.